arachnys/cabot/_posts/2014-01-08-jenkins-checks.md

 To add a new check:

-Click **New ∨** and then select **Jenkins check**.
-Then fill in the form.
+Click **New ▾** and then **Jenkins check**.

-The only required field is `Name`.
+The only required form field is `Name`.
 Unlike for other checks (where the name can be anything), this must match exactly the title of the Jenkins job that you are monitoring.

 ![Jenkins dashboard](/images/jenkins-dashboard-status.png)